anoduck/anoduck/README.md

 - Discord has a notorious reputation and is closed source, so don’t use it.
 Choose element instead.
 - Linux Elitism is in poor taste.
 Linux is just one of many.
 UNIX, BSD, Haiku, Hurd and others exist.
 - Avoid "Not my problem"-ism.
+- Do not be foolish enough to assume everyone runs an nvidia processor and desires to have access to cuda.

+#### Politics and Computer Science

 - Injecting politics into computer science is exclusionary, restrains innovation, and limits diversity.
-- Forcing one's politics on other developers by mandating so via a project's code of conduct is abusive, totalitarian, and authoritarian.
-Project developers are software developers, not techno-dictators.
+- Forcing one's politics on users by incorporating political precepts into a project's code of conduct exemplifies an abuse of trust, a desire to stifle diversity of thought, and a willingness to disregard the rights of others.

 ------------